fatiyildiz/AWS---Cloud-Infrastructure/README.md

 - Step 3: Create RDS

-- Step 4: Create two S3 Buckets and set one of these as static website.
+- Step 4: Create two S3 Buckets and set one of these as a static website.

-- Step 5: Download or clone project definition from `fatihyildiz` repo on Github
+- Step 5: Download or clone the project definition from `frankyildiz` repo on Github

 - Step 6: Prepare your Github repository

-- Step 7: Prepare a userdata to be utilized in Launch Template
+- Step 7: Prepare user data to be utilized in the Launch Template

-- Step 8: Write RDS, S3 in settings file given by fatihyildiz Fullstack Developer team
+- Step 8: Write RDS, S3 in the settings file given by Fullstack Developer team

-- Step 9: Create NAT Instance in Public Subnet
+- Step 9: Create a NAT Instance in a Public Subnet

-- Step 10: Create Launch Template and IAM role for it
+- Step 10: Create a Launch Template and IAM role for it

-- Step 11: Create certification for secure connection
+- Step 11: Create certification for a secure connection

 - Step 12: Create ALB and Target Group

-- Step 13: Create Autoscaling Group with Launch Template
+- Step 13: Create an Autoscaling Group with a Launch Template

 - Step 14: Create Cloudfront in front of ALB